hashd/gem-color-schemes/README.md

 # GEM Series

-Versioned and named as Gems.
-Only IntelliJ Series is live at the moment.
+Versioned and named as Gems

+### Versions
+- Ember: Light and colorful color scheme that is pleasing on the eye